beatrice-occhiena/Computational_intelligence/FinalProject/README.md

 #### Winning condition
 A player wins by forming a continuous line of five of their pieces, either horizontally, vertically, or diagonally.
 The game checks for a winner after each turn.
 If a player has formed such a line, they are declared the winner.

-The game continues with players alternating turns until one player wins or the board is in a state where no further moves can lead to a win (though this condition is not explicitly checked in the original `class Game` code).
+The game continues with players alternating turns until one player wins.

 ## Preliminary analysis